red-collar-official/flutter_kore/packages/umvvm/doc/custom_instances.md

   late final postInteractor = getLocalInstance<PostInteractor>();
 }
 ```
 ### ApiCaller

-If you need to execute http requests in your custom mvvm instance you can add <b>ApiCaller</b> mixin so that requests can be cancelled automatically when instance is disposed.
+If you need to execute HTTP requests in your custom MVVM instance, you can add the `ApiCaller` mixin so that requests can be canceled automatically when the instance is disposed.

 You can do it as follows:

 ```dart

 abstract class BaseBox extends MvvmInstance<dynamic> with ApiCaller<dynamic> {
   String get boxName;